-Far South Coast Birdwatchers can accept no responsibility for you visiting the places listed and we remind you the mobile reception in not accessible in all areas of the far south coast.
+Far South Coast Birdwatchers can accept no responsibility for you visiting the places listed and we remind you that mobile reception is not accessible in all areas of the far south coast.

 We welcome contact from you via the website www.fscb.org.au or by email to fscbirds@bigpond.com Reports of interesting sightings are always welcome.